 The industry reportedly employs almost 1 million people on a part and full-time basis across the value chain.
 It saves millions of shillings in foreign exchange.
 And in spite of its significance, the charcoal sector continues to bear a negative image and remains largely informal, thus limiting its potential to attract meaningful investment.

 Chardust Ltd. (www.chardust.com) is responsible for seedball production and, some 20 years ago, started what is now a thriving industry in East Africa: manufacturing eco-friendly briquettes from salvaged charcoal vendor's waste.
 Chardust started coal mining in some of the highest-density and lowest-income urban areas of Nairobi in 1996.
+Charcoal mining to be precise.
+Elsen had discovered that beneath every long-established charcoal sales area scattered throughout most of Nairobi there were literally thousands of tons of well-preserved discarded charcoal dust 'waste'- some of it dating back to the early 1900's as evidenced by old coins recovered during 'mining' the sites.

 This is where charcoal vendor's waste meets tree seeds to produce seedballs using production techniques developed by Chardust Ltd. (www.chardust.com) who are responsible for seedball production and, some 20 years ago, started what is now a thriving industry in East Africa: Manufacturing eco-friendly briquettes from salvaged charcoal vendor's waste.
 Chardust started cleaning up the charcoal dust waste from some of the highest-density and lowest-income urban areas of Nairobi in 1996.
 And now in 2017 there are some 50 briquetting facilities of various sizes and sophistication who have followed Chardust's lead and methods.
 Chardust Ltd. is happy to see that most of this 'waste' is no longer wasted.
 VWB- Vendor's Waste Briquettes- are now part of the charcoal value chain.